KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-`KeyboardKit` is a Swift library that lets you create custom keyboard extensions for iOS.
-It supports various keyboard actions and lets you create dynamic keyboards with text inputs, emojis, system actions, images etc.
+`KeyboardKit` is a Swift library that simplifies creating keyboard extensions for iOS.
+It supports various keyboard actions and types and lets you create dynamic keyboards with text inputs, emojis, system actions, images etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

-## Basic use case

-When using `KeyboardKit`, you should inherit from `KeyboardInputViewController` instead of `UIInputViewController`.
-This provides you with a `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and action collection views.
+When you use `KeyboardKit`, you can inherit from `KeyboardInputViewController` instead of `UIInputViewController`.
+This provides you with a `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and action collection views. `KeyboardKit` also provides you with tools for generatic haptic feedback, displaying alerts on top of the keyboard etc.

 ## Installation